haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Voting

-When a HFTP is scheduled at an HFTT meeting (i.e. it is in 'Under Review'), it can be held to a vote for one of the following outcomes (in case it makes a difference: the HFTP will be marked according to the first on this list to have a majority):
+When a HFTP is scheduled at an HFTT meeting (i.e. it is in 'Under Review'), it can be held to a vote for one of the following outcomes (in case it makes a difference: the HFTP will be marked according to the first on this list to have a majority) using a ranked voting method described in [CHARTER.md](CHARTER.md).

 - Accepted (needs 66% of the HFTT to vote in favor, and the HFTP must specify a proposal lead, e.g. an implementor or project director, from the HFTT who will represent the work done on the project.)
 - Dormant (needs a simple majority, an HFTT member that voted in favor will close the issue and PR and mark it as Dormant)
 - Postponed (needs a simple majority, an HFTT member that voted to postpone will close the issue and PR, and write clear conditions for reopening)
 - Revision needed (needs a simple majority.
 This can only be the outcome of the vote four times, for a total of five rounds.
 An HFTT member will write up what revisions are needed.)

-If none of these applies, the proposal is Rejected.

-### Responsibilities of the members

-- Play a role in the discussions, learn in advance about the topic if needed, and make up their mind in the voting process.
-- communicating with the community regarding technical the Haskell Foundation Technical Proposal (HFTP) process goings-on
-- weighing in pros and cons of every HFTP
-- accepting, postponing or rejecting each HFTP
-- If shepherding, accurately and dutifully report the status of HFTPs
+- Rejected (needs 66% of the HFTT to vote in favor)

 ### Guests